 According to the new small size league rules in enlargement of the field and the data packet lost problem, we decide to improve our wireless communication yield with a high efficiency wireless LAN PA, pursuant to our wireless communication module (nrf24101+), increase our signal power from 1dBm to 28dBm and change antenna from 7dBi to 11dBi.

 4 Mechanical Design and construction

-Typically, the main portions of mechanical structure of a small size robot, include 4 wheels, two kickers, a dribbler and the motion transformer system, Figure 15.
-Regarding the league rules, diameter of the robot is 179mm and the height is 140mm.
-The spin back system conceals 20% of the ball diameter in the maximum situation.
+Typically, the main portions of mechanical structure of a small size robot, include 4 wheels, two kickers, a dribbler and the motion transformer system, Figure 17.